paslandau/dictionary-decompounder/readme.md

 ###Cons

  - high memory consumption (dictionary is loaded into memory [which also leads to a long startup time])
- - relatively slow (produces every possible decompounding option- only to throw most of them away later on)
+ - relatively slow (produces every possible decompounding option - only to throw most of them away later on)
  - ambigous results (Eis-Becher vs. Ei[s]-Becher)

 ##Similar projects